FCHXWH823/SO3-Cell/README.md

 This repository provides not only the full source code for the SO3 framework, but also a complete set of pre-generated library views and related enablement assets required for practical evaluation.

-If you use SO3 in any published work, we would greatly appreciate it if you could cite the this paper\[1\].
+If you use SO3 in any published work, we would greatly appreciate it if you could cite this paper [\[1\]](https://vlsicad.ucsd.edu/Publications/Conferences/418/c418.pdf).

 We also emphasize that none of the data included here should be interpreted as benchmarking, and no value judgments are made regarding the relative merits of commercial EDA tools.